kejia1215/HVSM/datasets/Readme.txt

 This is a description of our PPI datasets.

-In the directory of 'ppi',there are two sub directorys namely 'human_data' and 'yeast_data'.
-In each sub directory, there are two directorys,one is 'complete_data'and the other is'deleted_data'.
+The 'human_data' contains Homo sapiens PPI dataset.
+The 'yeast_data' contains Saccharomyces cerevisiae PPI dataset.In each directory, there are two directorys.
+One is 'complete_data'and the other is'deleted_data'.

-The complete PPIs datasets are provided in Jain et al.[23].
+The complete PPI datasets are provided by Jain et al.[23].

-The partial PPIs datasets remove the potentially problematic gene data.
+The deleted PPI datasets are partial PPI datasets which remove the potentially problematic gene data for IntelliGO.